 SpaceX successfully launched its first Crew Dragon capsule to the International Space Station (ISS) on March 2 and now the mission is underway.

-This flight, known as Demo-1, will be uncrewed.
+This flight, known as Demo-1, is uncrewed.
 But if all goes well, Crew Dragon will likely carry astronauts to and from the orbiting lab for the first time this summer.
-[Take a Walk Through SpaceX's Crew Dragon]

 Here's what you need to know about Crew Dragon, Demo-1 and the short-term future of human spaceflight.